echoz/TOTIP/README.md

-# TOTIP: Top of the iTunes Pop
+# TOTIP: Top of the iTunes Pops

 TOTIP is an iOS 7 application that builds queries for RSS feeds based on parameters fetched from http://rss.itunes.apple.com and displays the content in an easy to navigate layout.
 It is basically a native implementation of the web app but with the capability to display the content as a sort of "reader".